Rishabh1623/aws-bedrock-fraud-detection/DEPLOYMENT.md

 **Serverless Architecture with Lambda + API Gateway**

-Deploy a production-ready fraud detection API using AWS Lambda and Amazon Bedrock RFT in under 10 minutes!
+Deploy a production-ready fraud detection API using AWS Lambda and Amazon Bedrock in under 10 minutes!

 ---